rudrac19/R-Cube/README.md

 # 1.4 (2024)

-In the 1.4 update, we are bringing one of our requested features into this thrilling game!
-Here at RCPython, we love to read feedback, and we read many bugs and features you guys told us!
-We compiled them all in this update.
+In the 1.4 update, we brought one of our most requested features into this thrilling game!
 You can see the change log for the 1.4 updates here:

-CHANGE LOG*
+CHANGE LOG

 - Added 2x2
 - Added music
-- New icon
+- Fixed Bugs

+# 1.5 (2025)

+In the 1.5 update, we want to improve the 1.4 update.
+In 1.4, even though  we did get the 2x2 in, it came with a comprise: buttons.
+And now we want to remove them.
+These are some things you can expect:

+CHANGE LOG*

+- Removed buttons for 2x2 interaction
+- Added more music
 - Fixed Bugs

 # Open Source